MattiWheels/gather/README.md

 # gather
-Bringing an old collection management project, Gather (an MTG collection manager), back to life with flask.
+Bringing an old project, Gather (an MTG collection manager), back to life with flask.
 Following Miguel Grinberg's flask mega tutorial for the blog portion of the app.

 - Create flaskenv to store environment/debug variables
 - Install pip requirements to gather necessary packages